-During this phase, we meet with the client to clarify the budget, set timelines for the production, identify if there is a need for a cast, a voice over (VO) or interviews, discuss shoot locations and specific ideas the client wishes to see included in the final video.
+During this phase, we meet with the client to clarify the budget, set timelines for the production, identify if there is a need for a cast, a voice-over (VO) or interviews, and discuss shoot locations and specific ideas the client wishes to see included in the final video.
 Once agreed, we start our pre-production stage that includes:

 Site Visit (recce)